Alex-vonAllmen/cpci-system-builder/README.md

 - Add external interfaces available (e.g., 2x USB 3.2 Gen 2)
-- Power dependant requirement for fan tray
+- Power dependant requirement for fan tray - DONE
 - Matching product options to article numbers
 - Improve PDF quote generation
 - Instead of selecting slots at the beginning, you should select half- or full 19"-inch rack; information in centimeters instead of HP, U - DONE